 - Decent option for moving around while talking, if you are okay with holding the microphone like a singer.

-- Considered to be “ugly” on stream in comparison to other, more fancy looking mics.
+- They are considered to be “ugly” on stream compared to other, more fancy-looking mics like the SM7B.

-- You need to be 1-6 inches away from the microphone for it to sound really good
+- You need to be 1-3inches away from the microphone for it to sound really good

-- You can’t really keep the microphone out of the camera frame and expect it to sound good
+- You can’t really keep the microphone out of the camera frame, it’s gotta be close

 If you are doing a work-out stream, or have some sort of need for high mobility, then the best option for you would be either a wireless headset or a lavalier microphone connected to a wireless transmitter.
 While the first option is a possibility, you will likely have better audio – for cheaper – using a dedicated lavalier/lapel microphone wireless system.